 PIP Insurance, on the other hand, is Personal Injury Protection and is an extension of your car insurance that covers medical expenses and possibly lost wages for people who have been in an auto accident.
 It is a “no fault” insurance coverage because it pays claims no matter who was at fault.
 In the state of Florida, PIP coverage is a requirement for all registered motor vehicle owners.
 PIP pays for 80% of your medical bills and 60% of lost wages up to $10,000.

 There are different requirements and protocols inherent in each of these types of coverage, and many primary care physicians simply don’t want to deal with PIP insurance and will recommend you go elsewhere.

-We know exactly where to look for hidden injuries, that may go undiagnosed otherwise.
+We know exactly where to look for hidden injuries that may go undiagnosed otherwise.
 Hidden injuries are ones that are not obvious; you may not feel any pain and may not even know you were injured.
-They can take days or months for their symptoms to appear, and if they go undiagnosed can cause problems down the road and be more difficult to treat.
+They can take days or months for their symptoms to appear, and if they go undiagnosed, they can cause problems down the road and be more difficult or take longer to treat.

 If you’ve been injured in an automobile accident, you don’t have to see your primary care physician first.
 We can handle your initial examination, diagnose any injuries, and come up with a comprehensive treatment plan for your recovery.
 Call Complete Care at to schedule your appointment today.